technomancy/bussard/spoilers/challenges.md

 You can also use the Eye of Harmony to slow down time in order to get close enough to mine the asteroid, but you don't get that till later.

+## parsing through log files from some portal sensor readings?

 ## Some kind of SQL injection thingy

 https://github.com/Wiladams/LJIT2SQLite